Chevron appeals Brazil ban, seeks to restart closed field output

-RIO DE JANEIRO (Reuters) - Chevron (CVX.N), the No. 2 U.S. oil company, said on Thursday it filed an appeal against an injunction banning the company and its drilling contractor Transocean Ltd. (RIG.N) from operating in Brazil while civil and criminal charges over a November oil spill are judged.
+RIO DE JANEIRO, Aug 16 (Reuters) - Chevron, the No. 2 U.S. oil company, said on Thursday it filed an appeal against an injunction banning the company and its drilling contractor Transocean Ltd. from operating in Brazil while civil and criminal charges over a November oil spill are judged.

 The company is also actively seeking to restart output at the Frade offshore field northeast of Rio de Janeiro, Chevron press spokesman Kurt Glaubitz said in an e-mailed response to questions.